-What is the program?
+What is CreateAction?

 Together, they partner to:

-Pay an hourly wage directly to youth (administered by CCEDNet)
+- Pay an hourly wage directly to youth (administered by CCEDNet)

-Offer capacity building workshops for employers
+- Offer capacity building workshops and resources for employers

-Evaluate program activities and outcomes
+- Evaluate program activities and outcomes

 Funding is limited and administered through an application process based on criteria listed below.